seananderson/metafolio/inst/ms/ms.md

 swath of contiguous habitat, perhaps analogous to our upper- or lower-half scenarios in Fig. 4, and then mitigation approaches such as hatcheries can further reduce population and response diversity if not carefully managed [@mcclure2008b].
-In fact, salmonid habitat lost to dams in the western U.S. has been biased towards warmer, drier, higher habitats [@mcclure2008a] and our findings suggest this may pose more risk to current metapopulations in the face of global warming.
+In fact, salmon habitat lost to dams in the western U.S. has been biased towards warmer, drier, higher habitats [@mcclure2008a] and our findings suggest this may pose more risk to current metapopulations in the face of global warming.

-The goals of existing salmonid management structures in the western US and Canada support a portfolio conservation perspective.
-In the US, salmonid populations are divided into Evolutionarily Significant Units (ESUs) --- groups of populations that are reproductively isolated and share a common evolutionary heritage [@moritz1994] --- and finer-scale Viable Salmonid
+The goals of existing salmon management structures in the western US and Canada support a portfolio conservation perspective.
+In the US, salmon populations are divided into Evolutionarily Significant Units (ESUs) --- groups of populations that are reproductively isolated and share a common evolutionary heritage [@moritz1994] --- and finer-scale Viable Salmonid